brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.md

  * [　] Read the long `strace` discussion under the `mate-screenshot` script https://github.com/mate-desktop/mate-utils/issues/37#issuecomment-252103551.
  * [　] Read about Plan 9, a strongly file-oriented UNIX successor mentioned by AJ Jordan at in-person check-ins on 20170425.
  * [　] Find out what sorts of things are stored in `/etc`.
 Among many others, `/etc/debian_version` is there.
  * [　] Install current Firefox via command line and document process in installation notes.
-This requires not only a PPA but also a GPG key.

 ### Non-batch work